 Archival Collections on This Site

 Several local history societies and museums in Piedmont Virginia are contributing content from their archives to The Land Between the Rivers.
 Together they provide documentation of the history of the region east of the Blue Ridge Mountains between the James and Rappahannock Rivers.
-Each society or museum holds in its collections unique objects, photographs and documents unobtainable elsewhere, yet vital to understand the history, people, and culture of the region as a whole.
+Each society or museum holds in its collections unique objects, photographs, and documents unobtainable elsewhere, yet vital to understanding the history, people, and culture of the region as a whole.
 Listed below are the museums and historical societies contributing content from their archives at this time.
 We invite and encourage all those dedicated to preserving history in our region to become contributing members.

 The Greene County Museum

 Greene is one of the smallest counties in Virginia in both area and population, and the mountainous region of the County forms part of the Shenandoah National Park.
 The Greene County Historical Society, which was established in 1978, collects, preserves and displays for the public items that illustrate the history of the County.

 The Society’s Museum is located at 360 Main Street, Stanardsville, Virginia.
 The Museum, which is staffed by volunteers, is open on Fridays and Saturdays from 10:00 am until 3:00 pm.
 In addition to changing displays of artifacts, the Society’s genealogical research facilities are housed in the Museum, including a 110,000-name database of descendants of Greene County.
 Items pertaining to the history of the County, such as marriage and census records, and cemetery records, may be purchased at the Museum.

 THE OLD STONE JAIL MUSEUM

 THE HOLLAND PAGE PLACE 1865 LOG CABIN MUSEUM